JimLin94/resume/README.md

 - Run `yarn` to install the dependencies.
 - Run `yarn start` to start the dev-server.
-- Run `yarn start:prod` to build the production bundle and run on the local machine of `localhost:8080` to checkt the result.
+- Run `yarn start:prod` to build the production bundle and run on the local machine of `localhost:8080` to check the result.

 ## Progress